ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/06-Content_Analysis.md

 - The email is written in German.
 - It impersonates a PayPal promotional campaign.
 - The recipient is informed that they have won a **1000€ PayPal Gift Card**.
-- The email contains personalized information ("phishing@pot") to increase credibility.
+- Personalized information (`phishing@pot`) is included to increase credibility.
-- Multiple hyperlinks encourage the victim to claim the prize.
+- Multiple hyperlinks encourage the recipient to claim the advertised reward.

 ### Screenshot